The Festival relies on the generosity of its supporters

 Wo soll ich fliehen hin, BWV 694

-Prelude & Fugue in b minor, BWV 544
+Prelude and Fugue in B minor, BWV 544

 i) Circle dance ii) Loneliness iii) Complaint iv) Lawn dance